Lavinia: Story

 I wish, if there is truth in what I presage."

 Aeneas is said to have named the ancient city of Lavinium for her.

 By some accounts, Aeneas and Lavinia had a son, Silvius, a legendary king of Alba Longa.
 According to Livy, Ascanius was the son of Aeneas and Lavinia; she led the Latins as a power behind the throne since Ascanius was too young to rule.
 In Livy's account, Silvius is the son of Ascanius.

+Other accounts make Lavinia the daughter of King Anios from the Greek island of Delos, who gives her in marriage to Aeneas.